nithinhm/vtu-marks-scraper-analyzer/README.md

 11. After you have collected the data for all the students from a branch, close the scraper window.
 The main window reappears.
 Click the `Marks Analyzer` button.
 The analyzer app will open.

-12. Select "Browse" and choose the saved raw CSV files that hold the marks data of regular marks only.
-If you've used the scraper to gather revaluation marks, you can include those files here along with the original CSV containing the old marks.
+12. Select "Browse" and choose the saved raw CSV files that hold the marks data of regular marks, arrear marks, and revaluation marks (if any).
+Selecting files containing regular marks is compulsory.

 13. Click on "Analyze" and do as instructed.
 This will generate an Excel file with the marks and their analysis (check the different sheets in the Excel workbook) in the selected folder.